GTB-tbsequencing/mutation-catalogue-2023/README.md

 10. stop_lost
 11. stop_retained_variant (stop codon changing to another stop codon)
 12. synonymous_variant
-13. pstream_gene_variant
+13. upstream_gene_variant
+- max(af) is the percentage of reads showing the variant

+position and neutral columns are not read by the algorithm and can be discarded

 ### phenotype
 ```
 sample_id,phenotypic_category,phenotype,box
 ```

-- phenotypic_category is the overall category the test was assigned to ("WHO" or "ALL")
+- phenotypic_category is the overall category the test was assigned to (`WHO` or `ALL`)
-- phenotype is the result (R or S)
+- phenotype is the result (`R` or `S`)
 - box is the subcategory of the test.
 Refer to the mutation catalogue report for more details.

 # CODE FILES